nfikes/Canvas-file-organization-workflow/README.md

 Safety features and information:

 - These programs are built to ignore Directories "/example/" and Hidden files ".example.txt" and if accidentally run in an unwanted place will leave these entities alone.
+Hidden files are typically set by your OS to protect system files, or user / program set to keep away unwanted changes, rules of which these programs abide by.

 - Files that are tampered with by these programs are ONLY renamed and moved one directory level down.
 No files are deleted or added by this process!
+(Files that are moved typically have "_" in their name, if their suffix is changed and the system can't open them, replacing the suffix will restore the files.)

 - Files that are not Directories or Hidden files that also do not fit the Canvas naming scheme will not be moved.

+- The programs will not run if they are not inside a specific directory named `submissions` to ensure they can't be run on the Desktop, Documents, etc, directories on your system.

 - Everything here is open source so feel free to double-check before running anything.